decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 ### Verification

 When verifying the signature, an additional check must be performed after verifying the JWS.
-The key used in the signature must be authorized to do so in the Document resolved from the DID in the `from` attribute.
+The key used in the signature must be authorized to do so in the document resolved from the DID in the `from` attribute.
 If the key is not authorized for the signature, the signature is invalid.

 ### Application